About Us ___________________________________________________________________________

-Ever mindful of its mission to address the needs of the entire University community, the WRC also provides consultations and workshops for clients who are preparing research papers, scholarship applications, presentations, and other professional-related assignments.
-Frequently taught workshops include "Grammar Basics," "Writing Effective Personal Statements," "Helpful Punctuation Tips," and "Plagiarism and MLA Documentation."
+Ever mindful of its mission to address the needs of the entire University community, the WRC provides consultations and workshops for students who are preparing research papers, scholarship applications, presentations, and other professional-type assignments.
+Frequently taught workshops include "Understanding Plagiarism," "MLA Documentation," "APA Documentation," "Writing Effective Personal Statements," and "Resumes and Curriculum Vitae."

 Along with quality instruction, the WRC provides access to 16 internet-ready computers, which students, faculty, and staff may use to conduct online research or access a range of Microsoft applications.
 Students may also check out textbooks that are used in various composition and literature courses.